Praenomen: Latin praenomina

 Each of the Italic peoples had its own distinctive group of praenomina.
 A few names were shared between cultures, and the Etruscans in particular borrowed many praenomina from Latin and Oscan.
 It is disputed whether some of the praenomina used by the Romans themselves were of distinctly Etruscan or Oscan origin.
 However, these names were in general use at Rome and other Latin towns, and were used by families that were certainly of Latin origin.
 Thus, irrespective of their actual etymology, these names may be regarded as Latin.

 Masculine names

 In the early centuries of the Roman Republic, about three dozen praenomina seem to have been in general use at Rome, of which about half were common.
-This number gradually dwindled to about eighteen praenomina by the 1st century BCE, of which perhaps a dozen were common.
+This number gradually dwindled to about eighteen praenomina by the first century BC, of which perhaps a dozen were common.